dctime/signals/issues and todo.md

 ### 2025.7.9

-aetherite ceramic for making research station related blocks
+aetherite ceramic for making research station related blocks (1)

-jei integration for research station recipes
+jei integration for research station recipes (2)

+research station item chamber quick swap not working

+jei quick swap not working

+a button to try research (same spot as the cancel research button)